Zenika/alpine-chrome/examples/x11/README.md

 ## Testing with xeyes

-Launch this commmand to check your X11 setup:
+Launch this command to check your X11 setup:

 ```
 docker container run --rm -it -e DISPLAY=host.docker.internal:0 gns3/xeyes